 Food to Avoid with Fibromyalgia

-5. Yeast – If you have IBS issues (and some other issues) it may be due to an over-growth of yeast in your gut.
-Yeast feeds on sugars (another reason to avoid them) but increasing yeast in your system won’t help either (major source – breads, cakes).
+5. Yeast – If you have IBS issues it may be due to an over-growth of yeast in your gut.
+Yeast feeds on sugars (another reason to avoid sugar).
+Avoid yeast as much as possible (cutting out breads and cakes is the fastest way to avoid).

 6. NightShades – some people with Fibro have found that a group of plants known as nightshades (tomatoes, eggplant, peppers) increase inflammation and their pain.

-7. Dairy – Many people are lactose intolerant and IBS can be a major source of IBS related issues.
+7. Dairy – Many people are lactose intolerant and dairy can be a major source of IBS-related issues.
 The best thing to do is to remove it entirely.
 Replace butter with coconut oil based spreads and replace milk with almond or coconut milk.

 Foods to Eat!